Consumer Discretionary Sector Rating: Marketperform

 Market outlook for the consumer discretionary sector

 Fundamentally, the American consumer continues to look strong to us, with near-historical low unemployment, still relatively low interest rates, and modestly rising wages.
 Additionally, as mentioned, we’re seeing wages increase in a growing number of areas.
-Average hourly earnings rose 3.2% during the 12 months ended in April, according to the Bureau of Labor Statistics—in line with the previous month’s reading and continuing the recent trend of modest, but not accelerating wage growth.
-While that may be frustrating to some workers, an advantage is that wages are still not growing fast enough in our view to prompt the Federal Reserve to come off its recently more dovish stance.
-Continued low interest rates support consumer borrowing and spending, and the April reading for the Conference Board's Consumer Confidence Index® continued to be elevated, bouncing back to 129.2.
+Average hourly earnings rose 3.1% during the 12 months ended in June, according to the Bureau of Labor Statistics—in line with the previous month’s reading and continuing the recent trend of modest, but not accelerating wage growth.
+While that may be frustrating to some workers, an advantage is that wage pressures for companies don’t seem to be accelerating—yet.
+Continued low interest rates support consumer borrowing and spending, and the July reading for the Conference Board's Consumer Confidence Index® continued to be elevated, showing little impact from trade-related issues, rising to 135.7 from 124.3.

 Overall, the American consumer’s mood appears positive, and we’ll be watching to see if that translates into more spending and more pricing power for retailers.
-For now, we believe that companies in the extremely competitive sector will still be fighting for every dollar, resulting in our marketperform rating.
+For now, we believe that companies in the extremely competitive sector will still be fighting for every dollar and we see the threat from trade tensions rising, resulting in our marketperform rating.

 Factors that may affect the consumer discretionary sector